Children Thinking Skills

 Asking the Right Questions:

-Use words such as: describe, explain, estimate, predict, identify, differentiate, etc., to encourage your child to translate, interpret, and extrapolate.
+Use words such as: describe, explain, estimate, predict, identify,

 What important events occurred during the years Lincoln was president?